joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/17/us/robert-thurman-dead.html

 **Prosecutors Say Man Used Charity Scheme to Raise Thousands for Hamas**\
-`The suspect used social media accounts, crowd-funding sites and a charity to solicit hundred of thousands of dollars in donations, a complaint said.`\
+`The suspect used social media accounts, crowd-funding sites and a charity to solicit hundreds of thousands of dollars in donations, a complaint said.`\
 https://www.nytimes.com/2026/06/17/nyregion/hamas-money-charity.html

 **Hot Mics at G7 Summit Offer Glimpse Into Leaders’ Conversations**\